 Meanwhile, Microsoft’s External Attack Surface Management identifies potential entry points to customer systems.
 It’s marketed as a means for organizations to see their infrastructure as attackers do.
 It also helps companies unveil hidden misconfigurations and unmanaged resources, thereby removing and addressing system vulnerabilities.

 As tech giants like Google and Microsoft invest in cyberintelligence, the market continues to grow.
 While it was valued at $11.6 billion in 2021, it’s expected to soar to $15.8 billion by 2026, according to Venture Beat.

 This week has been quite eventful in the blockchain world.
 Two major breaches happened.
 While one is much more substantial, the latter is interesting in terms of mitigation strategy.
 Let’s see what happened.

 Nomad is a “blockchain bridge” that facilitates the transfer and exchange of crypto assets.
 In a cyberattack identical to the Audius platform’s $6 million loss, Nomad suffered a $200 million loss due to a smart contract bug.

 According to Paradigm researcher Samczsun, hackers exploited the bug, which allowed them to make changes to the open-protocol source code without approval.

 As a result, cybercriminals could easily withdraw crypto funds without any authorization.
-While the attack likely started with one or a group of bad actos, Samczsun believes more cybercriminals caught wind of the situation and executed copycat attacks, amounting to the staggering $200 million loss.
+While the attack likely started with one or a group of bad acts, Samczsun believes more cybercriminals caught wind of the situation and executed copycat attacks, amounting to a staggering $200 million loss.

 August started with a major scare for Solana users.
 The ecosystem suffered a breach due to a private key vulnerability in one of the wallets, Slope.
 Assets lost initially included SOL and USDC, but as the attack went on, other altcoins continued to flow out for hours.